-The Clan system along the English border was slightly different from that in the Highlands; its nature came from the constant warfare between England and Scotland, but lasted even after (roughly) amiable relations were established in the reign of Elizabeth of England and James of Scotland.
+The Clan system along the English border was slightly different from that in the Highlands; its nature came from the constant warfare between England and Scotland, but lasted even after (roughly) amiable relations were established in the reign of Elizabeth of England and James VI of Scotland (of course, how nasty can you get with your most acceptable likely heir?).note Yes, yes, Elizabeth killed James' mother Mary, Queen of Scots, but that was politically necessary because Catholicism.
+It was Nothing Personal, and everyone understood that nobody took any pleasure in the business.
 When James succeeded Elizabeth on the English throne, placing the kingdoms under the same ruler for the first time, the Border clans were ethnically cleansed.
 After that they tended to be resettled in areas where highly ferocious people could be out of sight of The Government but not out of sight of indigenous peoples whom the crown also found inconvenient.
 In Ireland they formed much of the ancestry of the Ulstermen.
-In North America they became the "Scots-Irish", settling in the Appalachians and further West.
+In North America they became the "Scots-Irish", settling in the Appalachians and further West, thus presaging the famous anti-gub'mint orneriness of certain parts of the American South and West.
 The Highland Clans took longer to subdue.
 They tended to take the side of the Stuart dynasty in the various civil wars and were almost eliminated culturally after the Battle of Culloden in 1745.
 They were saved by two quirks of history.
 One was that it was realized that Highlanders in fact made useful soldiers and were as apt to serve the Crown as rebel against it.
 The other was the Romantic movement in literature, notably as represented by Sir Walter Scott.
 During this time ethnic exoticism became seen as colorful instead of dangerous, and the clans became fashionable in the ruling classes of Great Britain.
 Many of the customs we associate with the Clans in fact date from this period.
 For instance, the Tartans or clan heraldry on the kilts were in fact not standardized until this period.
 In another way, however this was a bad time for the Highlands, as it was the time of the notorious Clearances in which landholders were evicting the tenants for the sake of changing the agricultural products; the largest landowners were of course their own chiefs who found that in a now pacified Scotland there was more status to be had from wealth then number of followers(to be fair a few chiefs actually beggared themselves trying to protect their clans from economic conditions).
 Some of the evicted tenants survived by migration to North America (particularly Canada) and other places; others survived from the pay for soldiering and related work across The British Empire.

 Many began moving to the Lowland cities, which thanks to the political and economic Union enacted in 1707 were beginning to experience the first stirrings of the Industrial Revolution.
 The Lowland Scots, being Presbyterians, had found much in common with the English Dissenters—Baptists, Congregationalists, Quakers, Unitarians, and of course Presbyterians—who, except for the Quakers, were (like the Scottish Presbyterians) essentially Calvinist, agreeing for the most part on theology and differing in practice; and as for the Quakers, despite their weird theory and practice, their businesslike, hardworking, and agreeable ethos combined with the common experience of High Church Anglican disdain led most of the other Dissenters (English or Scottish) to give them a pass.
 The English Dissenters had pioneered the new industrial techniques,note For instance, Abraham Darby, a Quaker, developed the first efficient way to make high-quality pig iron and steel; Thomas Newcomen, a Baptist, had made critical improvements to the steam engine; Josiah Wedgwood, a Unitarian, not only developed excellent ceramics but also invented techniques critical to the new factory system; and Sampson Lloyd and John Barclay, both Quakers, had the ingenious idea of expanding modern banking to the North of England and to Scotland. and eventually word of these new ideas came to the Lowland Scots, who began setting up their own factories and coming up with their own techniques.note Recall that James Watt, who invented the condenser critical to efficient steam engines, was the son of a Covenanter from Renfrewshire; the Newcomen steam engine he improved upon was probably brought up to Glasgow by a Quaker—and was designed by a Baptist; and John Wilkinson, who developed solid, precision-engineered cylinders needed for efficient an inexpensive Watt engines and was one of Watt's major suppliers, was an English Presbyterian.
 Also, research into fuel efficiency was initiated by Scottish whisky distillers; industrial production of coal tar—critical to the eventual development of the chemical industry—was invented by the 9th Earl of Dundonald, the chief of Clan Cochrane, also from Renfrewshire; Glaswegian Charles Mackintosh founded the rubber industry with his, erm, macintosh (the raincoat); gas light was invented by Watt's engineer-assistant, the Ayrshireman William Murdoch (who also developed a lot else and eventually made partner in Watt's firm); a and the groundwork for the modern theoretical justification for capitalism was developed by the very Scottish Adam Smith.
 By the mid-19th century, the Lowlands were one of the most industrialised regions in the world—and were chock-full of labourers from the Highlands (and Ireland, but that's another matter), coming in via the new-built canals and railways.
 At this point, with so many people from all over Scotland not where they were before a mere thirty or forty years before, the Clan system had clearly become what it is today: more as a focus of identity then as the political system it once was.